luckymarmot/API-Flow/src/README.md

   Parameter implements.

 #### Constraint
-A Constraint Record is a simple representation of a constraint, and can test a value to see whether it complies with the constraint.
+A Constraint Record is a simple representation of a constraint and can test a value to see whether it complies with the constraint.

 There are many different Constraint that all follow a standard pattern: